vs PeerGenius

 Where Science AI Journal is different

 Both products run a multi-agent review and both do multimodal analysis of figures and equations.
-The differences are in pricing shape, the free surface around the review, and what happens after the review.
+The differences are in pricing shape, the low-cost surface of credit-metered tools around the review, and what happens after the review.

-- Pricing: we offer a flat $10 single AI Review or $15/mo unlimited, versus PeerGenius's per-manuscript, length-based pricing — better if you review often, while PeerGenius can be cheaper for a one-off single-reviewer check
+- Pricing: we're pay-as-you-go on credits with no subscription — AI Review is a flat 30 credits versus PeerGenius's per-manuscript, length-based pricing; PeerGenius can be cheaper for a one-off single-reviewer check

-- Free, no-signup tier: Pre-Check + Journal Recommender, Research Gaps, Citation generator, Graphical Abstract maker, and an 8-source Duplicate-Publication checker — a free surface PeerGenius does not appear to match
+- Free account + 25 welcome credits: Pre-Check, Journal Finder, and Research Gaps cost just 15 credits each, and the Citation generator, Graphical Abstract maker, and 8-source Duplicate-Publication checker are free — a low-friction surface PeerGenius does not appear to match

 - Honest tradeoff: PeerGenius outputs corrective R/Python/Stata statistical code; our AI Review does not currently advertise that, so for stats remediation they have a real edge

-- Publishing: accepted papers can publish open access (CC BY 4.0, $0 APC) with the review report attached — PeerGenius is a pre-submission tool with no publishing venue
+- Publishing: an open-access route (CC BY 4.0, no APC, review report attached) is in preparation and not open for submissions yet — PeerGenius is a pre-submission tool with no publishing venue at all

 - Plagiarism note: neither tool's review itself appears to do duplicate/plagiarism detection, but we ship a separate free Duplicate-Publication checker across 8 sources